NanoMapper/NanoMapper/README.md

 Because of this, it is recommended that most mappings be pre-configured once during the application's startup process.

-This can be done using the global `Mapper.Configure(...)` method, which takes in a mapping configuration function that defines the property mappings between the source and target types.
+This can be done using the global `Mappings.Configure(...)` method, which takes in a mapping configuration function that defines the property mappings between the source and target types.

-    // Configure the mapping between SourceType and TargetType objects Mapper.Configure<SourceType, TargetType>(map => {
+    // Configure the mapping between SourceType and TargetType objects Mappings.Configure<SourceType, TargetType>(map => {
       map.Property(...);
       ...
     });